 Furthermore, 45% of live video audiences would pay for live, exclusive, on-demand video from a favorite team, speaker, performer.

 It’s plain to see live streaming is an effective way to attract the public to your concert or sports event.

-More and more marketers and brands are recognizing the power of an unedited, interactive, and natural product placement.
-The urge to be live is stronger than ever, and will only get stronger.
+More and more marketers and brands recognize the power of an unedited, interactive, and natural product placement.
+As a result, the urge to be live is stronger than ever and will only get stronger.

 To put it in perspective, in 2016 the streaming industry was worth $30.29 billion.